-While the U.S. economy remains healthy, supply chain disruptions, labor shortages, fuel prices, inflation, rising interest rates, weather-related events, and recession pressures remain a concern.
-Although inflation has remained high in 2023, it has remained relatively stable in the second quarter of 2023, leading to an increase in consumer spending.
+While the U.S. economy remains healthy, supply chain disruptions, labor shortages, fuel prices, inflation, rising interest rates, weather related events, and recession pressures remain a concern.
+The steady strengthening of labor markets and increased consumer spending through the current year have led to economic growth.
 The rural economy continues to benefit from the strong U.S. economy, driving higher levels of spending and investment by businesses and consumers.
-From a monetary policy perspective, the Fed has continued to fight inflationary pressure with interest rate hikes, resulting in an additional interest rate increase of 25 basis points in May and another likely in July.
-Anticipation of tighter monetary policy is contributing to a stronger dollar and changes in the shape of the yield curve.
+The Russia/Ukraine conflict continues to create additional volatility and uncertainty in the markets.
+Although inflation has continued to decline through 2023, the Fed has indicated that it will continue to fight inflationary pressure with interest rate hikes and restrictive monetary policies.
+The anticipation of a tighter monetary policy is contributing to a stronger dollar and changes in the shape of the yield curve.